ralren/ReinEvent-Map/README.md

         		at a specific building, and other information pertinant to that event (e.g. date, time, location)

-    - The map is scheduled to update daily
+    - The map is scheduled to update daily at 6:15 AM

-### POSSIBLE UPDATES
-- fix navigation between 5 event pages
-- add an info window explaining the project. hover or click.
-- want points to be over map. maybe check that out. is inconsistent

-### UPDATE AND MAINTENANCE INSTRUCTIONS
+## UPDATE AND MAINTENANCE INSTRUCTIONS
 - Email the Events Management Office and get an updated list of events
 - Briefly look over the code.
 See what you’re up against.
 Read the documentation.
 	- NOTE: the code is presently in Python2